 The bottom line is that I stand for quality, and I will always choose quality over quantity.
 I’d rather have a small group of highly skilled graduates than an enormous group of underskilled ones.
-So that means if someone chooses not to enroll in the course at all because they think the course is too difficult for them to pass and be “successful,” then well… I’ve done my job 🙂
+So that means if someone chooses not to enroll in the courses at all because they think the courses are too difficult for them to pass and be “successful,” then well… I’ve done my job 🙂

 What’s going to make you successful isn’t some vague ballpark percentage of how many other proofreaders are successful.
 It’s not even a course that will make you successful.
 What’s going to make you successful is you.
 Your effort.
 Your skill.
 Your dedication.
 Your patience.